AscentTracker/AsTra/README.md

 - [hw](hw): AsTra hardware and Arduino software
 - [tools](tools): Linux software and tools for graphing AsTra data

-Pictures and some notes on building AsTra can be found in [AsTra image library](http://pars.kuvat.fi/kuvat/AsTra/?pw=AsTra)
+Pictures, demo video and some notes on building AsTra can be found in [AsTra image library](http://pars.kuvat.fi/kuvat/AsTra/?pw=AsTra)

 &copy; Seppo Syrjänen 2014